Stocks vs options and which strategy is better? That all depends on your trading style and risk tolerance.

 The majority of people who trade stocks typically sell when they have a profit.
-That can include day trading them for a quick profit, which is an incredibly popular way to trade stocks.
+That can include day trading them for a quick profit, an incredibly popular way to trade stocks.

-Can also use swing trading techniques and hold them overnight or longer.
-Additionally, can invest, buying and holding long term if the trader chooses to execute the options.
+You can also use swing trading techniques and hold them overnight or longer.
+Additionally, they can invest, buy, and hold long-term if the trader chooses to execute the options.
 Stocks are the foundation of investment portfolios.

-If swing trading, then holding stocks for a period of time instead of intra-day.
-One the benefits of swing trading stocks vs options is that the trade will not be affected by the passage of time known as “time decay” or theta.
+If swing trading, then holding stocks for some time instead of intra-day.
+One of the benefits of swing trading stocks vs options is that the trade will not be affected by the passage of time, known as “time decay” or theta.

-With stocks vs options you don’t have an expiration date with stocks.
-If you don’t reach your profit target in a certain amount of time, it’s ok because of the option to execute the contract into shares, which allows the trader to continue to hold the shares until target is met.
+With stocks vs options, you don’t have an expiration date with stocks.
+If you don’t reach your profit target in a certain amount of time, it’s ok because the option to execute the contract into shares allows the trader to continue to hold the shares until the target is met.